LAST UPDATE: 7/27/23 – Travel Guide to Barcelona

 Arco de Triunfo de Barcelona

-There are few structures in Barcelona that are as big or as imposing as the Arco de Triunfo.
+Few structures in Barcelona are as big or as imposing as the Arco de Triunfo.
 Like other famous arches in cities around the world, it has an almost bigger-than-life presence.

 Situated on the busy Passeig de Lluis Companys, near the Parc de la Ciutadella, the Arc de Triomf is hard to miss.
 Built as the main access gate for the 1888 Barcelona World Fair by architect Josep Vilaseca i Casanovas, the front frieze contains the stone sculpture Barcelona rep les nacions (Catalan for “Barcelona welcomes the nations”) by Josep Reynés.